 Couples that enjoy the luxury and beauty of the South Pacific will love Disney’s Polynesian Village Resort.
 This tropical oasis sits on the banks of the Seven Seas Lagoon and is just south of Magic Kingdom.
 Other Disney World attractions are just a few monorail stops away.

-With a South Seas theme, Disney’s Polynesian Village Resort boasts lush tropical gardens, swaying palm trees, and impeccable landscaping.
-There are beaches, waterfalls, and bamboo tiki torches that just add to the outdoor island ambiance.
+Disney’s Polynesian Village Resort boasts lush tropical gardens, swaying palm trees, and impeccable landscaping with a South Seas theme.
+In addition, there are beaches, waterfalls, and bamboo tiki torches that add to the outdoor island ambience.